 DAP vs. SOAP vs. BIRP: What’s the Difference?

-Feature | DAP Notes | SOAP Notes | BIRP Notes |
+| Feature | DAP Notes | SOAP Notes | BIRP Notes |

-Acronym Meaning | Data, Assessment, Plan | Subjective, Objective, Assessment, Plan | Behavior, Intervention, Response, Plan |
+| Acronym | Data, Assessment, Plan | Subjective, Objective, Assessment, Plan | Behavior, Intervention, Response, Plan |

-Best For | Mental health, social work, counseling where concise, holistic notes are needed | Medical and allied health fields; multidisciplinary teams | Behavioral health, addiction counseling, and progress tracking |
+| Best For | Mental health and social work | Medical and multidisciplinary teams | Behavioral health and progress tracking |

-Strengths | Easy to learn, quick to write, integrates observation and analysis naturally | Clear separation of facts and feelings, highly structured | Focus on treatment methods and immediate effects |
+| Strengths | Quick to write, integrates observation and analysis | Clear separation of facts and feelings | Focus on treatment methods and immediate effects |

-Limitations | Less separation between subjective and objective data than SOAP | Can feel rigid and time-consuming | May omit broader context if over-focused on interventions |
+| Limitations | Less separation between subjective and objective data | Can feel rigid and time-consuming | May omit broader context if over-focused on interventions |

 How to Write BIRP Notes Sections

 Now we will look at each section separately, giving examples of effective and poor writing styles so that you can take a ready-made BIRP note template and use it as a cheat sheet in your own practice.
-Let's start with section B.

-Learn more >>B is for Behaviour: capture what you observed
+B is for Behavior: capture what you observed

 The first step is about what you saw and heard.
 This isn’t the place for guesses or interpretations; it’s about observable facts.
 For example, instead of writing “client appeared anxious”, you might write “client presented and tapped foot rapidly throughout session and avoided eye contact.”
 Notice how the second version is specific, measurable, and leaves no room for misinterpretation.

 It also helps to add context where relevant.
-If you noticed the behaviour increased when a certain topic was raised, note it.
+If you noticed the behavior increased when a certain topic was raised, note it.
 This makes the record far more useful for tracking triggers over time.

 I is for Intervention: document your actions